List of Space Shuttle missions: Canceled missions

-One initial emergency flight abort (RTLS) sub-orbital test mission was canceled due to high risk.
+One initial RTLS abort sub-orbital test mission was canceled due to high risk.
 Many other planned missions were canceled due to the late development of the shuttle, and the Challenger and Columbia disasters.

 Four missions were cut short by a day or more while in orbit: STS-2 (equipment failure), STS-35 (weather), STS-44 (equipment failure), and STS-83 (equipment failure, relaunched as STS-94).

 Contingency missions

 Atlantis and Endeavour on LC-39A and LC-39B.
 Endeavour was slated to launch for STS-400 rescue mission should Atlantis (STS-125) be found unable to return safely to Earth.

 STS-300 was the designation for the Space Shuttle Launch on Need (LON) missions to be launched on short notice for STS-114 and STS-121, in the event that the shuttle became disabled or damaged and could not safely return to Earth.
 The rescue flight for STS-115, if needed, would have been STS-301.
 After STS-115, the rescue mission designations were based on the corresponding regular mission that would be replaced should the rescue mission be needed.
 For example, the STS-116 rescue mission was branded STS-317, because the normal mission scheduled after STS-116 was STS-117.
 Should the rescue mission have been needed, the crew and vehicle for STS-117 would assume the rescue mission profile and become STS-317.
 All potential rescue missions were to be launched with a crew of four, and would return with ten or eleven crew members, depending on the number of crew launched on the rescued shuttle.
 Missions were expected to last approximately eleven days.
 None of the planned contingency missions were ever flown.

 No contingency mission was planned for STS-135, the final shuttle mission.
 Instead, NASA planned to effect any required rescues one-by-one, using Russian Soyuz spacecraft.